Serving Philadelphia, the Main Line, King of Prussia, Wayne, PA, New Jersey and the neighboring tri state areas

 Most patients who select Sculptra receive three injections over a period of a few months.

 But those results can last for two years or longer.
-Side effects are minimal and may include temporary pain, redness, itching, or swelling at the injection site.
+With Sculptra Philadelphia patients report side effects are minimal and may include temporary pain, redness, itching, or swelling at the injection site.

 You’ve probably heard of BOTOX, which works by interfering with the nerve signals that tell facial muscles to contract.
 And you may have heard of other dermal fillers like Restylane, which deliver volume.
 But Sculptra is different because it doesn’t provide immediate volume.
 Instead, it stimulates collagen production, which means that your results appear gradually, over a period of weeks and months, rather than days.
 You’ll slowly start to appear more youthful, and nobody will know that you’ve had any treatments.

-Sculptra is an injectable dermal medication that reduces the wrinkles you see on the outside by increasing the volume of natural substances on the inside.
+Sculptra is an injectable dermal filler that reduces the wrinkles you see on the outside by increasing the volume of natural substances on the inside.

 Sculptra is based on poly-L-lactic acid, part of a class of products that has a long history of successful use in internal medicine.
 The pins, screws, and plates used in many biological implants are made of polylactide materials, as are dissolvable stitches.